-The Olympics opening ceremony was just a taster of how London and the UK as a whole approaches entertainment.
-The city comes alive after dark with fresh British comedy, sultry burlesque performances, underground music and DJ acts and world class opera and theatre productions all on offer.
+The city of London comes alive after dark with fresh British comedy, sultry burlesque performances, underground music and DJ acts and world class opera and theatre productions all on offer.
 Keep your mind open and head into the big smoke for an incredible night out London-style;

 Apollo Victoria Theatre, SW1V; No trip to London is complete without seeing a play.
 The Apollo has been hosting the play Wicked for nearly 10 years now and it continues to thrill audiences nightly.
 Just steps from the conveniently located Victoria tube stop in the heart of London's famous West End theatre district - this is a must see.
 And students receive huge discounts on tickets.

 Royal Albert Hall, SW7; Located in South Kensington and pictured above, this is a classic and much loved London attraction, and probably the most famous concert hall in the UK, featuring everything from concertos to flamenco - and with maybe the best acoustics of any building in the world, you're guaranteed a great seat.
 The Royal Albert Hall has also hosts the summer Proms concerts each year since 1941.
 A breathtaking experience.

 Leicester Square, WC2H; Freshly renovated for the opening of the 2012 Olympics, Leicester Square is an exciting, must see London staple.
 Filled with varied entertainment destinations such as cinemas, trendy restaurants, highstreet shops and pubs, this spot has vibrant energy at every turn.
 Located in London's West End, this pedestrianized square pulsates at night.